 The ACLU stood almost alone in denouncing the federal government's internment of more than 110,000 Japanese Americans in concentration camps.

 The ACLU, having joined the NAACP in the legal battle for equal education, celebrated a major victory when the Supreme Court declared that racially segregated schools were in violation of the 14th Amendment.

 In Tinker v.
 Des Moines, the ACLU won a major Supreme Court victory on behalf of public school students suspended for wearing black armbands in protest of the Vietnam War, a major First Amendment victory.

 1973 - Reproductive Rights

 After decades of struggle, the Supreme Court held — in Roe v.
 Wade and Doe v.
 Bolton — that the constitutional right to privacy encompasses a woman's right to decide whether she will terminate or continue a pregnancy.
-But the fight still continues and the ACLU struggles to protect women's right to reproductive choice.
+But the fight still continues, as the ACLU fends off new attacks to erode women's right to reproductive choice.

 1978 - Taking a Stand for Free Speech in Skokie

 The ACLU took a controversial stand for free speech by defending a Nazi group that wanted to march through the Chicago suburb of Skokie — where many Holocaust survivors lived.
 The notoriety of the case cost the ACLU dearly as members left in droves, but to many it was our finest hour, and it has come to represent our unwavering commitment to principle.

 Fifty-six years after the Scopes trial, the ACLU challenged an Arkansas statute requiring that the biblical story of creation be taught as a "scientific alternative" to the theory of evolution.
 A federal court found the statute, which fundamentalists saw as a model for other states, unconstitutional.
 That fight continues today as we take on the "intelligent design" movement with cases like our 2005 victory in Dover, Pennsylvania.